MECHANO3B-I-OLOGY/SFA_FECO_analyzer/readme.md

 ## Features

-Interactive Cropping: Allows users to click and drag on the image to select a region of interest for analysis.
+- Interactive Cropping: Allows users to click and drag on the - image to select a region of interest for analysis.
-Wave Centerline Analysis: Detects and visualizes wave centerlines across frames.
+- Wave Centerline Analysis: Detects and visualizes wave - centerlines across frames.
+Saves as TIFF imaage.
-Post-Analysis Data Cleaning: Users can select areas to delete broken or unnecessary data from the analysis results.
+- Post-Analysis Data Cleaning: Users can select areas to delete - broken or unnecessary data from the analysis results.
-Results Saving: Saves the wave centerlines as a CSV file and visualizes the results as an image (TIFF format).
+- Results Saving: Saves the wave centerlines as a CSV file and - visualizes the results as an image (TIFF format).

 ## Installation